dsc-iem/WoC-Project-Ideas/README.md

 ### Project Ideas

-1. A detailed page for visitors traffic for every blog post.
+1. **Visitors traffic page** A detailed page for visitors traffic for every blog post, the visitors count button on the blog page should take you to this page, only visible to the blog author.
+This page should list out `total visits`, `unique visits`, `visits this week`, `avg duration of a visit`, `top referer sites`, all these information can be derived or computed from `View` model of our database which is already implemented.
+You need to work on both backend and frontend, extract the values from the db and design the webpage showcasing the values.
-2. Add a footer for every page.
+    * Tech Stack: Python, Django, HTML, CSS

-3. New layout of blog items for pages like popular, trending, new arrivals.
+2. **Notifications** Show notifications on homepage when someone replies to your comment or likes, comments on your posts, along with a dismiss button (It should give a summary of all updates like 3 new like, 2 comments on this post etc).
+A notification should be shown only once.
+To keep track of what notifications to show and dismiss, create a new db model called `Alerts` or similar, one possible implementation maybe: `user`: the one who will receive the notif, `type`: eg `blog.likes`, `blog`: reference blog post or `None`,`ref_user`: reference to the user who caused it or `None` eg: when user5 liked your post, blog will be ref to the post, and user will be yourself i.e author and ref_user will be user5.
+Again when someone follows you, blog will be set to None, ref_user will be the follower.
+Every time something happens like a follow, or like or comment a notif will be generated and a summary of all the notifications will be generated and shown to the user on their homepage.
+You may also create a separate detailed page for notifications along with the homepage banner if time permits.
-4. Show notifications on homepage when someone replies to your comment or likes, comments on your posts, along with a dismiss button (It should give a summary of all updates like 3 new like, 2 comments on this post etc)
+    * Tech Stack: Python, Django, HTML, CSS

-5. Check image URLs format before saving (for profile image and blog picture)
+3. **Embedding youtube videos** Implement a way to embed youtube videos (oembed).
+Twitter, youtube and many others provide a way to embed their content into a webpage, called oembed.
+We dont allow authors to use iframes directly into their post and the embed html code that they provide is an iframe.
+We need to implement something like this module [pyembed-markdown](https://github.com/pyembed/pyembed-markdown) You can use this as a reference.
+We are not using this modules because it is not maintained anymore also it has some bugs that cause parsing youtube links too much time-consuming.
+We plan to parse the ombed links on the client side to reduce loading time.
+We can implement some apis that will take a youtube link and parse it to its appropriate html, once we get the html of each link we replace the links with the html on the client-side.
+We can ask the author to embed a youtube video like `{yt}(link to the video)` or similar and once the page is loaded, we look for such patterns and convert each of them to their html.
-6. Implement a way to embed items like a tweet or youtube video (oembed)
+    * Tech Stack: Python, Django, HTML, CSS

-7. Style account related pages (AllAuth pages) like forgot password, connect social accounts
+4. **Pitch your own Idea!**

-8. **Pitch your own Idea!**
+*Maximum Ideas to be selected for this project:* 2

 ## Text Sentiment Analysis